There are 2 types of camping at Parkfield:

 Pets are welcome at the festival, but not in the audience area.
 They must be kept on a leash, quiet & under the owners control at all times.
 Festival staff reserves discretion to have unruly or uncontrolled pets removed from site.

-A service or support animal may assist its owner while in common areas provided the animal behaves appropriately and unobtrusively, Each such animal shall be kept on a leash, in a carrier, or otherwise under the direct control of the animal owner.
+A service animal may assist its owner while in common areas provided the animal behaves appropriately and unobtrusively, Each such animal shall be kept on a leash, in a carrier, or otherwise under the direct control of the animal owner.

 GENERATOR GOOD NEIGHBOR POLICY